pioz/to_j/README.md

 ```

 If a serializer or `default` method is not defined all table columns will be
-added in the json (default Rails behaviour).
+added in the json (default Rails behavior).

 ### Under the Hood there is Jbuilder